AlexeyPtitsyn/programmers-news-reader/README.md

 - `build-options-dev` - build options window in watch mode,
 - `build-options-production` - build options window for production.

+## Project structure

+- `dist/` - Here lies the extension itself.
+Notable files are:
+  - `background-db.js` - Database singleton, that used not only by chrome extension background script, but also by options page react application.
+  - `interfaces.js` - JSDoc file to share types between background application and react applications.
+- `docs/images` - Images for this readme and examples.
+- `src/` - Source code for react applications.
+Options page and pop-up window are two separated React apps.
+  - `src/options/` - Source code for extension options page React application.
+  - `src/popup/` - Source code for pop-up window React application.

 ## Setting sources

-To set news source you need to open Chrome Extension options page and add sources.
+To set the news source you need to open Chrome Extension options page and add sources.
 Each source is needs to be named, must have a valid url, and have parse content function.

-Parse function have access to `data` variable (string), that contains content, requested by user-provided URL.
-Parse function must return an array of *news* items, that contain fields: `title`, `description`, `link`, `image`.
+Parse function have access to `data` variable (string), that contains content, requested by extension for user-provided URL.
+Parse function must return an array of *news item* objects, that contain fields: `title`, `description`, `link`, `image`.
 All of them are `string` type. `image` field is optional and may contain image src attribute.

-Examples of such function is listed below.
+Examples of such functions are listed below.

 Example of XML parse function:
 ```js